Excavator: Excavator attachments

-Hydraulic excavator capabilities have expanded far beyond excavation tasks with buckets.
-With the advent of hydraulic-powered attachments such as a breaker, a grapple or an auger, the excavator is frequently used in many applications other than excavation.
+Hydraulic excavators now perform tasks well beyond bucket excavation.
+With the advent of hydraulic-powered attachments such as a breaker, a cutter, a grapple or an auger,a crusher and screening buckets the excavator is frequently used in many applications other than excavation.
 Many excavators feature a quick coupler for simplified attachment mounting, increasing the machine's utilization on the jobsite.
 Excavators are usually employed together with loaders and bulldozers.
 Most wheeled, compact and some medium-sized (11 to 18-tonne) excavators have a backfill (or dozer) blade.
-This is a horizontal bulldozer-like blade attached to the undercarriage and is used for levelling and pushing removed material back into a hole.
+This is a horizontal bulldozer-like blade attached to the undercarriage and is used for leveling and pushing removed material back into a hole.

 Notable manufacturers

 Current manufacturers

 As of July 2021, current excavator manufacturers include: